thealphacubicle/ClassRAG/docs/EXPERIMENT.md

 ### 4. Chunking & Preprocessing

 We followed an overlay-based chunking strategy with thresholds of 100 and 200 words.
 Chunks were stored in a 2-D list, with each sublist representing the chunks from each document.
 Relevant metadata for each chunk was also passed through into a 2-D list.
+This approach ensured better context retention across chunks while reducing information loss at boundaries.
+Additionally, by maintaining metadata alongside each chunk, we improved the accuracy of retrieval and relevance in responses.

 ## Data Collection